Skip to Content

 It depends on what you're looking for, but the great thing about Thailand is that it offers everything!

 Phuket is a popular gay beach party destination in Thailand.
 It's like Bangkok, but on a much smaller scale, and by the seaside.
-Patong is the gay hub of the gay scene in Phuket, where the gay bars/clubs like “Zag” and “Boat Bar” can be found.
+Patong is the gay hub of the gay scene in Phuket, where gay bars/clubs like “Zag” and “Boat Bar” can be found.
 It's also a good base to visit the islands of the Andaman Sea, like Koh Phi Phi (the famous one featured in the Leonardo DiCaprio movie – “The Beach”).

 Chiang Mai is the cultural hub of Thailand.
 This is where you should come to learn more about Buddhism.
 Chiang Mai is famous for having over 300 Buddhist temples (also called “wats”) scattered throughout the city.
 You can meet monks in many of these temples who will bless you.
-I also recommend seeing the alms-giving ceremonies (called “tak bat”) – an ancient Buddhist tradition that takes place at dawn (around 6/7am) every day, where locals give food to monks as a way to get merit.
+I also recommend seeing the alms-giving ceremonies (called “tak bat”) – an ancient Buddhist tradition that takes place at dawn (around 6/7 am) every day, where locals give food to monks as a way to get merit.

 Handsome Thai guy on the beach in Phuket

-Which is your favourite beach in Thailand?
+Which is your favorite beach in Thailand?

 I love Railey Beach in Krabi.
 The landscape surrounding it is unique and so picturesque, with striking limestone cliff formations around it.
 It is cut off from the mainland because of the large cliff formations so you can only access it via a 20-minute boat ride.
 I've yet to see any other place in the world that is like Railey Beach.

-I also love it because those pretty limestone cliffs attract lots of hot rock climbing boys from all around the world 🙂
+I also love it because those pretty limestone cliffs attract lots of hot rock-climbing boys from all around the world 🙂

 However, Railey Beach is so popular that it can get super busy during the high season (November to March), particularly during the Chinese New Year, which is usually in mid-February.
 My advice is to come during the low “rainy season”, June to September.
 The weather is still very hot but you'll have the beach almost entirely to yourself.